Kaieteur Falls Tour from Georgetown

 It’s wise to be up to date on routine travel vaccinations when visiting Guyana (such as tetanus, hepatitis A/B, etc.).
 Kaieteur’s area itself is malaria-free (the high altitude and sheer volume of water make it unfriendly to mosquitoes), but if you plan to travel to other lowland parts of Guyana, consult your doctor about malaria prophylaxis.
 Yellow fever vaccine is required if you’re coming from a country with Yellow Fever risk (and recommended regardless for travel in South America).
 For the day trip, insect repellent and wearing long sleeves/pants will usually suffice to prevent bug bites.
 No special gear is needed for Kaieteur beyond what we listed (clothing, shoes, etc.).
 It’s a remote area, so there are no shops to buy things last-minute – double check you have your medication (e.g., inhalers) and personal needs with you.
 Also, due to the small plane’s weight limits, pack light (no huge backpacks; a daypack is fine).
 We will provide a secure place to leave any larger luggage in Georgetown.
 If you have concerns about the flight (e.g., if prone to motion sickness, take non-drowsy dramamine before the flight).
 But most people handle the short flight well.
 Prepare to be offline – there is no cell signal or Wi-Fi at Kaieteur, which is actually a nice break from the world!
 We’ve got you covered on logistics; just bring your sense of adventure and enjoy the journey.

 Absolutely!
 Solo travelers are welcome.
 In fact, many people visiting Guyana join Kaieteur trips on their own and end up making friends along the way.
 If you’re solo, we will group you with other travelers on the flight to meet the minimum number.
-The price for one person is the same as listed ($325).
 Solo adventurers should try to plan a little flexibility with dates, as we’ll need to find a flight that has other passengers (or you can charter the whole plane at a higher cost if you’re in a rush or on a specific date).
 Generally, we have departures most weekends that you can join.
 When booking, just indicate you’re a single traveler; we’ll handle the rest.
 It’s a social experience but also perfectly enjoyable solo – the guides ensure everyone feels included.
 Safety-wise, there’s no issue traveling alone on this tour.
 So yes, come solo and get ready to meet fellow nature enthusiasts on the trip!

 Booking is easy.
 You can reserve your spot through our website or by contacting Nature Travel Guyana via phone or email (WhatsApp also available).
 We require a deposit (or full payment) to confirm your booking because we must secure the plane seat in advance.
 Payment can be made in USD or equivalent GYD (Guyanese dollars), and we accept credit cards or bank transfers.
 Once you book, we’ll send you a confirmation with all details, including where to meet the driver, what to bring (as covered above), and our local contact numbers.
 If you’re already in Guyana, you can also visit our East Coast Demerara office to pay cash.
 Cancellation policy: If you cancel more than 6 days before departure, you get a full refund.
 Last-minute cancellations may incur a fee (or forfeiture of deposit) unless it’s due to an emergency.
 We strive to be flexible, and of course if we cancel for weather or operational reasons, you get full refunds (or the choice to reschedule) .
 In short, just reach out to book – we’ll guide you through the simple process.
 Given the popularity of Kaieteur, especially in peak season, we recommend booking at least a couple of weeks ahead (earlier if possible) to ensure you get your desired date.
 Come join us and witness the magic of Kaieteur!